 Texas A&M Distinguished Dissertation Award

-The Office of Graduate and Professional Studies annually recognizes dissertations that have made a significant, impactful contribution to their discipline.
+The Graduate and Professional School annually recognizes dissertations that have made a significant, impactful contribution to their discipline.

 Awards are made in four broad fields:

 - biology; botany; zoology; ecology; embryology; entomology; genetics; nutrition; plant pathology; plant physiology; anatomy; biochemistry; biophysics; microbiology; pathology; pharmacology; physiology; and related fields (health sciences).
 Also included are agriculture, forestry, zoology; and related fields.

 - history; philosophy; language; linguistics; literature; archaeology; jurisprudence; the history, theory and criticism of the arts; ethics; comparative religion; and those aspects of the social sciences that employ historical or philosophical approaches.

 - Mathematics, Physical Sciences, and Engineering:

 - Mathematics: mathematics, statistics, computer sciences, data processing, systems analysis;

 - Physical Sciences: chemistry, earth sciences, physics, geology, meteorology, astronomy, metallurgy, geophysics, pharmaceutical chemistry;

 - Engineering: aeronautical, architectural, biomedical, ceramic, chemical, civil, and electrical engineering sciences; environmental health engineering; geological, mechanical, mining, nuclear, and petroleum engineering.